usnistgov/metaschema-xslt/README.md

 ### To run

+#### Using `make`

+A `make` scripting infrastructure is provided to make common operations easy to invoke, from the command line or via script/CI/CD.

+The command to use is `bin/metaschema-xslt`.
+With `make` installed, invoke this script from the command line, with arguments as described in its `--help` message.

+It includes commands for schema generation, converter generation and metaschema validation.

+#### Calling XSLT and XProc from script and directly

 The following generalized services are provided by the tools in this repository, separately or in combination

 - XSD and JSON schema generation - [`src/schema-gen` folder](src/schema-gen)